Business Guide to Sales Tax in California

 How to register for sales tax in California

 The next crucial step in complying with California sales tax is to register for a sales tax permit.
 It’s actually illegal to collect tax without a permit.
 So to get all your ducks in a row, start with tax registration first.

-You can find directions about how to register in California on their Department of Revenue website.
+You can find directions about how to register and file taxes in California here in our registration and filing guide.

 When registering for sales tax, you should have at least the following information at hand:

 - Your personal contact info

 - Your business contact info